balkce/demucstargetsel/README.md

 # Target Selection Strategies for Demucs-Denoiser
-Embedding- and location-based target selection strategies for the Demucs-Denoiser speech enhancement technique.
+Embedding- and location-based target selection strategies for the Demucs-Denoiser speech enhancement technique: [paper](https://www.mdpi.com/2076-3417/13/13/7820).

 ## To clone: